-A major architectural light installation by internationally renowned light artist James Turrell (United States, b.1943) is set to transform the Gallery of Modern Art (GOMA).
+A major architectural light installation by internationally renowned light artist James Turrell (United States, b.1943) is set to transform Brisbane’s Gallery of Modern Art (GOMA).

 QAGOMA Director Chris Saines said the James Turrell commission would illuminate GOMA’s facade at night with support from the Queensland Government, generous donations from leading benefactors, and the 2017 QAGOMA Foundation Appeal.

 The ambitious and dramatic artwork will be a permanent installation, transforming the way the building is seen and experienced.

 In 2002, after Architectus + Davenport Campbell won the international competition to design GOMA, lead architects Kerry Clare, Lindsay Clare and James Jones envisaged an artist-illuminated ‘white box’ on the building’s main pedestrian approaches.

 Turrell’s architectural light installation will activate the potential of GOMA’s white box facade and realise one of the architects’ original design intentions with the building.
 It will see GOMA’s eastern and southern facades illuminated from within from dusk with an evolving pattern of light developed by the artist for the location.

 “We have our day clothes, but when we go out at night we often dress up.
 Like buildings, we have a different life at night, and I have always wanted to give this life to buildings, to cloak these structures in a beautiful raiment of light.
 It is amazing how much light can change your perception of a building”.

 The artwork will be visible from around the Cultural Precinct and across the river, adding substantially to the presence of the already iconic building, giving it new life after dark.

 The Queensland Government had generously contributed funds towards the development of the ambitious commission and QAGOMA has been fortunate to receive an outstanding lead donation from Paul and Susan Taylor, and a generous contribution from the Neilson Foundation.